News

 Published on October 23, 2025

-SAP also emphasized improvements to its natural language processing (NLP) capabilities, making it easier for users to interact with the system using voice commands and conversational interfaces.
-This could streamline tasks such as data retrieval, report generation, and workflow initiation, saving time and improving overall efficiency.
+Improvements to natural language processing (NLP) capabilities make it easier for users to interact with the system using voice commands and conversational interfaces.
+This streamlines tasks such as data retrieval, report generation, and workflow initiation, saving time and improving overall efficiency.